-Health professionals speak of “hypercholesterolemia” when cholesterol levels in the blood are too high.
-Too high levels can increase the risk of cardiovascular disease.
+If cholesterol values in the blood are elevated, doctors refer to this as hypercholesterolemia or high cholesterol.
+Excessively high levels can increase the risk of cardiovascular diseases.

 At a glance

-- Cholesterol levels in the blood that are too high can increase the risk of cardiovascular disease.
+- Excessively high cholesterol levels in the blood can increase the risk of cardiovascular diseases.

-- High cholesterol levels are not a disease on their own.
+- High cholesterol itself is not a disease.

 - There are different opinions on what is considered to be too high.

-- A cholesterol level that is too high is just one of many risk factors for cardiovascular disease.
+- A cholesterol level that is too high is one of several risk factors for cardiovascular diseases.